JNRowe/bleeter/doc/background.rst

 client of choice if I started to “use” twitter_ a lot.

-The obvious answer to all this was to just make a little script to do exactly what I wanted... and :mod:`bleeter` was born.
+The obvious answer to all this was to just make a little script to do exactly what I wanted... and |modref| was born.
 It isn’t pretty, it isn’t clean, it isn’t even that useful but it Works For Me™.

 .. _twitter: httsp://twitter.com/
 .. _gwibber: https://launchpad.net/gwibber/